shathalshehri/Voice-Controlled-Relay-ESP32/README.md

-# ESP32 Relay and LED Control with Speech-to-Text
+# Voice Controlled LED and Relay ESP32

 ## Overview

-This repository provides an IoT solution for controlling a relay using an ESP32 microcontroller and speech-to-text commands.
-Users can control a relay connected to the ESP32 by speaking commands like "open" and "close", with the system interacting through a web API for speech recognition.
+This repository demonstrates a project using an ESP32 microcontroller to control an LED and relay based on voice commands processed through a web-based speech recognition system.

 ## Project Components

-- **ESP32 Microcontroller**: Handles control of the relay based on commands received from the web service.
+- **ESP32 Microcontroller**: Controls the LED and relay based on commands received from a web service.
-- **Speech-to-Text API**: Converts spoken commands into text, which is then sent to the ESP32.
+- **Speech-to-Text API**: Converts spoken commands into text and sends them to the ESP32 via an HTTP request.
-- **Relay Module**: Controls the relay based on commands from the ESP32, enabling or disabling connected devices.
+- **LED and Relay Modules**: Controlled based on the commands from the ESP32.
 ## Hardware Required

 - ESP32 Development Board